 Although the Titanic lies in 13,000 feet of water, the enduring story still captures minds and hearts throughout the world.
-Ahead of St Patrick's Day celebrations, we've uncovered 18 American-Irish links to the famous liner that you may not already know!
+We've uncovered 18 American-Irish links to the famous liner that you may not already know!

 The Ship Itself